workflowhub-eu/about/Workflow-RO-Crate.md

 *Please note* this is a draft spec and subject to change.
 Please leave any suggestions and comments here: [https://github.com/seek4science/seek/issues/183](https://github.com/seek4science/seek/issues/183)

 _Workflow RO Crates_ are a specialization of [_RO Crate_](https://researchobject.github.io/ro-crate/) for packaging an executable workflow with all necessary documentation.
-It is aligned with, and intends to strictly extend, the more general [BioSchemas ComputatioonalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE/).
+It is aligned with, and intends to strictly extend, the more general [Bioschemas ComputatioonalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE/).

 The WorkflowHub uses _Workflow RO Crates_ as an exchange format for users to upload a packaged workflow.